 Explore topics in this 18-credit minor such as sustainable agriculture, improving access to quality food, the impact food has on health, and how policy impacts these systems to learn more about the sustainability of food systems and opportunities for creating positive change.

 Certificate in Sustainable Food Systems

 ASU undergraduates from any major may enroll in this 15-credit certificate program, which brings together courses on food from the social sciences, humanities, life sciences and applied sciences, and provides an opportunity for students to study food from a sustainability perspective.

 Students interested in hands-on, real-world food projects can search for opportunities on Sustainability Connect, a project and internship database with a variety of community sustainability projects.
 Alternatively, if you have a food project that would benefit from student assistance, you can submit the project via Sustainability Connect.

 Certificate in Food Policy and Sustainability Leadership

 Led by Swette Center Executive Director Kathleen Merrigan, this 15-credit certificate program is built for rising stars from business, nonprofit, academia, and government, modeling the community necessary for food system transformation.
 Designed for working professionals, most certificate work will take place online to accommodate work schedules and participants’ various geographies.
 Equipped with sophisticated knowledge of how to advance food and agriculture policy in the public interest, program graduates will pioneer innovative solutions on which the health of our families and the planet depend.
-Go here to learn more and apply.

-M.S. in Sustainable Food Systems
+MS in Sustainable Food Systems